djevans071/Identifying-Enron-POIs-with-sklearn/report.md

 We tune the parameters of an algorithm so that we can find what parameters will optimize algorithm performance.
 If we do not do this well, our algorithm will not be as accurate as it could be had we used other parameter values.

 But there are some algorithms, like `GaussianNB`, which do not have tunable parameters.
-In fact, using my feature selection, I was able to get the following scores with the `test_classifier` module in `tester.py` for this classifier:
+In fact, using my feature selection, I was able to get the following scores with the `test_classifier` module in `tester.py` for the naive Bayes classifier right out of the box:

 Test | Value
 :---|---:
-Accuracy | 0.87007
+Accuracy | 0.87907
-Precision | 0.51839
+Precision | 0.45588
-Recall | 0.35950
+Recall | 0.29450
-F1 | 0.42456
+F1 | 0.35784
-F2 | 0.38298
+F2 | 0.31694

 However, I was able to get better performance by tuning the parameters of the `KNeighbors` classifier.
 Using `GridSearchCV`, I tested different parameter settings and improved most of my evaluation metric scores from default settings.
 ```python